-- Our headeacher/SENCo has undertaken the extensive National Award for SENCOs. - Teaching assistants are trained to support the particular needs of the children they work with. - Our SEND governor has Qualified Teacher Status (QTS). - We also have access to a range of specialist support services including: Educational Psychology to support children with both behaviour and learning needs; SENSS, who support children with communication and language, sensory needs and physical needs; Child and Adolescent Mental Health Services (CAMHS), an NHS service to which school can refer; Occupational Therapy services, Speech and Language, Children's Social Care.
+- Our headeacher/SENCo has undertaken the extensive National Award for SENCOs. - Teaching assistants are trained to support the particular needs of the children they work with. - Our SEND governor has Qualified Teacher Status (QTS). - We also have access to a range of specialist support services including: SENSS, who support children with communication and language, sensory needs and physical needs; Child and Adolescent Mental Health Services (CAMHS), an NHS service to which school can refer; Occupational Therapy Services, Speech and Language, Children's Social Care.